UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_09.md

 [4, 9, 25]
 ```

-We Saw in the last section that to obtain the same resulted required the
+We saw in the last section that to obtain the same resulted required the
 following code:

 ``` python